aleen42/PersonalWiki/Programming/JavaScript/shim_and_polyfills/shim_and_polyfills.md

 #### Case 4: History and Navigation

 DHTML has provided some features like paging based on AJAX or single page, which has not used History and Navigation of browsers.
-Using this features, problems is coming when users want to go back last step by clicking "back" button. **Hash** is a Polyfills for resoving these problems, because changing a hash value of a link will not reload the webiste.
+Using this features, problems is coming when users want to go back last step by clicking "back" button. **Hash** can resolve these problems, because changing a hash value of a link will not reload the webiste.

+`Onhashchange` Event

 <a href="http://aleen42.github.io/" target="_blank" ><img src="./../../../pic/tail.gif"></a>